openshift/managed-upgrade-operator/docs/design.md

 | `2020-05-01 12:00:00` | `2020-05-01 11:50:00` | No, it is not yet 12:00 |
 | `2020-05-01 12:00:00` | `2020-05-01 12:15:00` | Yes, an upgrade can commence |

 Specific `clusterUpgrader`s can incorporate additional ready-to-upgrade criteria in their `UpgradeCluster()` implementation.

-For example, the `osdClusterUpgrader` incorporates the ability to fail an upgrade if it has not commenced a control plane upgrade within a configurable time window.
+#### OSD Upgrade Failure Policy

+The `osdUpgrader` enforces an upgrade window timeout.
+Before executing any upgrade steps, it checks whether the control plane upgrade has commenced (via the ClusterVersion resource).
+If the upgrade has **not** commenced and the current time exceeds `startTime + upgradeWindow.timeOut`, the upgrade is treated as failed.

+The failure procedure ([`performUpgradeFailure`](../pkg/upgraders/osdupgrader.go)) carries out the following actions:

+1. **Scale down** any extra machinesets created for capacity reservation
+2. **Send failure notification** to external systems via the event manager
+3. **Flag the `UpgradeWindowBreached` metric** in Prometheus
+4. **Reset failure metrics** from any prior upgrade attempts
+5. **Set the upgrade phase to `Failed`** with a `FailedUpgrade` condition

+Once the control plane upgrade has commenced, the failure policy no longer applies — the upgrade cannot be rolled back.

+The timeout duration is configured via `upgradeWindow.timeOut` in the operator [ConfigMap](configmap.md#upgradewindow) (default: 120 minutes).
+The ARO upgrader does not implement this policy.

 ### Validating upgrade versions